Do All Studio Monitors Come With Cables?

 For instance, this PreSonus Eris E3.5-3.5″ pair (available on Amazon.com) comes with RCA cables.
 It also comes with a speaker cable for connecting the two speakers.
 Of course, the power cable is included.

 Ultimately, it all comes down to who you buy from.
-So if you don’t want to purchase cables separately, you might want to do a bit of looking around to find a seller or brand that includes all or most of the cables you need to hook up your studio monitor.
+So if you don’t want to purchase cables separately, you might want to look around to find a seller or brand that includes all or most of the cables you need to hook up your studio monitor.

 Do Cables Types Matter for Studio Monitors?
 PAA